AI in Coding Lightning Talk

 Short Term: Validation

 The first short-term concern is validation.
 An LLM is a non-deterministic modelling of language, which does not guarantee any kind of accuracy.
-Maybe it is 98% accurate, and that’s legitimately impressive.
+Maybe it is 98% accurate, and that's legitimately impressive.
 But can you tell which is the 2% it got wrong?
-If not, it doesn’t matter, because you still need to treat it like it was 100% wrong, at least in any context that impacts others.
+If not, it doesn't matter, because you still need to treat it like it was 100% wrong, at least in any context that is going to have a meaningful impact on others.

 So one usage principle I would say is: don't use it for anything that you can't validate whether it got it right, in less time than it would have taken to have done the task yourself in the first place.